Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Introduction

-Our method exploits this relationship in both the discrete and continuous settings to ensure pointwise incompressibility through three steps: \begin{enumerate} \item Given discretely incompressible velocity values generated by a staggered grid pressure projection, construct a set of corresponding discrete vector potential values. \item Interpolate the discrete vector potential values to yield a pointwise vector potential field. \item Apply the continuous curl operator to the interpolated vector potential field to yield a final pointwise incompressible velocity field. \end{enumerate} This sequence provides the conceptual framework for our method, which we flesh out in both the two- and three-dimensional settings.
-Making this approach practical for animation entails overcoming several theoretical and algorithmic challenges including enforcing exact zero normal velocities on exterior domain boundaries (if desired), efficiently recovering a consistent discrete vector potential, addressing null spaces in the 3D vector potential to ensure continuity and smoothness, and supporting irregular solid boundaries through cut-cells and appropriately modified interpolants.
+We exploit this relationship in the discrete and continuous settings to ensure pointwise incompressibility through three steps: \begin{enumerate} \item Given discretely incompressible fluid velocity values, construct corresponding discrete vector potential values. \item Interpolate the discrete vector potential values to yield a pointwise vector potential field. \item Take the analytical curl of the interpolated vector potential field to yield a \emph{pointwise incompressible} velocity field. \end{enumerate} \citet{Bao2017} first proposed this three-step recipe for deriving discrete delta functions in an immersed boundary method for weakly coupled fluid-structure interaction in computational fluid dynamics.
+However, their method is limited to perfectly uniform rectangular domains (i.e., no irregular solids) with periodic boundaries.
+Even so, their potential reconstruction approach requires the solution of a costly vector Poisson problem, making it several times more expensive than pressure projection in a standard fluid solver.

-Our novel vector potential-based divergence-free interpolation framework for staggered grid fluid animation includes the following specific technical contributions: \begin{itemize} \item An efficient parallel sweeping algorithm to recover velocity-consistent discrete vector potentials on uniform and level set-based cut-cell grids; \item A strategy to make our initial discrete 3D vector potential well-suited to interpolation (i.e., boundary-satisfying and smooth) via gauge correction with a single scalar Poisson solve; \item An additive ramping strategy for improved free-slip boundaries in the "Curl-Noise" method of \citet{Bridson2007}. \item Application of this ramping method during interpolation to enforce divergence-free, \emph{exact} no-normal-flow conditions on axis-aligned exterior domain boundaries in 2D and 3D and irregular (cut-cell) solids in 2D; \item A very simple velocity-ramping strategy to improve boundary enforcement in 3D, at the cost of introducing divergence near solids. \end{itemize}
+We extend this conceptual framework to be practical for animation applications in two and three dimensions by overcoming several challenges, including enabling much more efficient recovery of discrete vector potentials, enforcing exact no-flow or prescribed flux boundary conditions for exterior boundaries, and supporting irregular cut-cell obstacles.
+Our proposed \emph{Curl-Flow} framework offers the following technical contributions: \begin{itemize} \item An efficient parallel sweeping algorithm to recover velocity-consistent discrete vector potentials on uniform and level set-based cut-cell grids; \item A gauge correction strategy to make the candidate vector potential well-suited to interpolation (i.e., numerically smooth) using a single fast, scalar Poisson solve; \item The design of an efficient, low-order vector potential interpolant that efficiently provides continuous and pointwise incompressible velocities in free space; \item A new additive ramping strategy for improved free-slip boundaries in the "Curl-Noise" method of \citet{Bridson2007}; \item The application of this ramping method during velocity interpolation to enforce divergence-free, \emph{exact} no-normal-flow conditions on axis-aligned exterior domain boundaries and interior irregular static obstacles in both 2D and 3D. \end{itemize}